-Marketing Budget for 2005: \$519,000
+Marketing Budget for 2006: \$519,000

 - With a population over one million and the region's largest employment center outside of the D.C. core, Fairfax County has invested time and funds to encourage employers and commuters to reduce their drive alone habits.
 The County has been involved with the distribution of materials at Metro stations, grocery stores, post offices, libraries, rental offices, government centers over 100 locations.
 They use direct mail flyers and utilize a sales packet at their personal visits with employers.
 Their target market includes employers with 100 or more employees.
 Fairfax County Employer Services is focusing marketing efforts on its 55 employer sites within the County.
-The County provides funds to one TMA (DATA) to implement employee transportation programs in the Dulles corridor. - Assisted over 6,000 commuters via the RideSources program.
+The County provides funds to one TMA (DATA) to implement employee transportation programs in the Dulles corridor. - The Fairfax County has implemented a Community Residential Program that partners with residential developments, multi-family complexes and associations to promote use of alternative modes of transportation.
+The Community Residential Program is dedicated to encouraging people who live, work or commute in/or through Fairfax County to use mass transit, carpools, vanpools, walking, biking, or teleworking instead of drive alone commuting. - Assisted over 6,000 commuters via the RideSources program.
 Some of the promotions they currently offer include Metrochek Match, VanSave, and Van Start.
 The public can take advantage of VanSave and VanStart. - Metrochek Match Employers will receive a 50% match for each participating employee.
 Employers can participate in the Metrochek Match Program for up to six months and must agree to extend the benefit to their employees for an additional six months. - VanStart, VanSave Fairfax County offers a vanpool subsidy program in order for vanpools to get started and to withstand temporary decreases in the number of commuters in the van.
 VanStart is designed to support 4 empty seats on a descending scale for four months.
 The program is available to individuals, vanpool operators, and TMA's in the Fairfax County region. - Property tax relief is offered to vanpool owners with 12 or 15 person vanpools. - Fairfax County Employer Services also offers an ETC Manual and establishes Transportation Information Centers at major employment sites. - Telework!
 VA A state subsidy is offered to employers that start telework programs.
 This incentive is available to all employers regardless of size.